Universal K-matrices for quantum Kac-Moody algebras: The quasi-K-matrix

 \subsection{The intertwining property}

-The key ingredient to solve the problem is the use of the so--called Lusztig skew derivations.
-To see this, we shall first find an equivalent formulation of the intertwining system.
-We shall make use of the following
+The key ingredient to prove the existence of the intertwiner is the use of the so-called Lusztig skew derivations.
+To this end, we shall first find an equivalent formulation of the intertwining system.

-\begin{lemma} For all $i \in \indI \backslash X$,
+\begin{lemma} For all $i \not\in X$,

 Moreover,